 We clean our studios ourselves, so we know exactly which products are used to make our workplaces sparkle!
 The UK Pom team favour products by Ecover and Method, both of which are eco-conscious and cruelty-free brands.

-We adhere to Hackney Downs Studios’ recycling policy.
+We adhere to Cornerstone Studios’ recycling policy.
 They have separate points for general waste, mixed recycling (paper, card, plastics, glass, metal, tins and cans), cardboard recycling, and food waste bins.
 There’s also a recycling point at their front of house for batteries, light bulbs, and toner inks.

 When we’re not working from home, all those who are able to either walk to the studio, cycle, or use public transport.